What is Narrative of Activities on the Form 1023?

 Form 1023 Part IV (4), Narrative Description of Activities of the IRS form 1023 is the most important section of your nonprofit 501c3 application.
 Narrative Description of Activities on the form 1023 is basically the complete story of your organization, from its inception to projection of what it will do in the future.
 Like every good story, you have to start from the beginning and don’t leave it open ended.

-The part IV, narrative description of activities of the IRS form 1023 is the most important section of your application .
-If you fail to write a great narrative, you can certainly kiss your 1023 application fee goodbye and your nonprofit organization dreams shattered.
-This part will go inside your attachment sheet to the form 1023.
+If you fail to write a great narrative description of activities, you can certainly kiss your form 1023 application fee goodbye, and your nonprofit organization dreams shattered.
 DO NOT copy and paste from other narratives.
-Be original and be bold.
+You have to be original and bold.

 - Who conducts the activity?

 - When is the activity conducted?